CV and contact

 The Register

-As editorial intern at the UK’s biggest tech/sci site, I am writing science news stories and conducting a large-scale investigation involving FOIs and buckets of data.
+At the UK’s biggest tech/sci site, I wrote science news stories and conducted a large-scale investigation involving FOIs and buckets of data.

 BBC (science radio unit)